President Cyril Ramaphosa Addresses Child Food Poisoning Deaths Amid Crackdown on Spaza Shops

 He noted the Naledi incident in Soweto in which six children, aged between seven and nine, died after reportedly consuming tainted snacks from a local spaza shop in early October.

-Later the same month, the government declared the ongoing trend a national security threat, and the African Transformation Movement (ATM) heightened calls for intervention, beckoning the Public Protector's attention in its letter to the Chapter 9 institution dated 22 October.
+Later the same month, the government declared the ongoing crisis a national security threat, and the African Transformation Movement (ATM) heightened calls for intervention, beckoning the Public Protector's attention in its letter to the Chapter 9 institution dated 22 October.

 The National Joint Operational and Intelligence Structure (NatJOINTS), comprising the South African Police Service (SAPS), the Department of Agriculture, and the National Consumer Commission, among others, determined that the spate of cases stemmed from a chemical agent.